DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: Abstract

 \section{Abstract}

 Large language models (LLMs) have advanced Text-to-SQL, yet existing solutions still fall short of system-level reliability.
 The limitation is not merely in individual modules -- \eg schema linking, reasoning, and verification -- but more critically in the lack of structured orchestration that enforces correctness across the entire workflow.
 This gap motivates a paradigm shift: treating Text-to-SQL not as free-form language generation but as a software-engineering problem that demands structured, verifiable orchestration.
-We present \model, a software-engineering-inspired framework that reframes Text-to-SQL as the development of a small software program, executed through a verifiable process guided by the Software Development Life Cycle (SDLC). \model integrates four synergistic stages: it grounds ambiguous user intent through semantic value retrieval and robust schema linking; enhances fault tolerance with N-version SQL generation using diverse reasoning paradigms; ensures deterministic verification via a tool-chain of unit tests and targeted LLM-guided revision; and introduces confidence-aware selection that clusters execution results to estimate confidence and then takes a high-confidence shortcut or runs unbalanced pairwise adjudication in low-confidence cases, yielding a calibrated, quality-gated output.
-This SDLC-aligned workflow transforms ad hoc query generation into a disciplined engineering process.
-Using $\sim$30B open-source LLMs without any fine-tuning, \model achieves 73.5\% execution accuracy on BIRD-Dev and 89.8\% on Spider-Test, outperforming state-of-the-art solutions.
-This highlights that principled orchestration, rather than LLM scaling alone, is key to achieving system-level reliability in Text-to-SQL.
+We present \model, a software-engineering-inspired framework that reframes Text-to-SQL as the development of a small software program, executed through a verifiable process guided by the Software Development Life Cycle (SDLC). \revA{ \model integrates four synergistic stages: it grounds user intent through robust schema linking, enforcing relational closure; enhances fault tolerance with N-version SQL generation; ensures deterministic verification via a ``Syntax-Logic-Quality'' tool-chain that intercepts errors pre-execution; and introduces confidence-aware selection that leverages execution-guided adjudication to resolve ambiguity beyond simple majority voting.} \revB{ Leveraging open-source MoE LLMs ($\sim$30B total, $\sim$3B activated parameters) without any fine-tuning, \model achieves 73.5\% execution accuracy on BIRD-Dev, 75.07\% on the official BIRD-Test leaderboard, and 89.8\% on Spider-Test, outperforming state-of-the-art solutions that rely on larger models or extensive training.
+This highlights that principled orchestration, rather than LLM scaling alone, is key to achieving system-level reliability in Text-to-SQL. }